 What Do I Need to Make Air Fried Southern Catfish?

-Grab four catfish filets, whole milk, seafood seasoning, dried thyme leaves, cayenne pepper, an egg, the juice and zest of a medium lemon, and yellow cornmeal.
+To make air fried Southern catfish, you need four catfish fillets, whole milk, seafood seasoning (Old Bay seasoning), dried thyme leaves, cayenne pepper, an egg, the juice and zest of a medium lemon, and yellow cornmeal or bread crumbs.

 You will also need an air fryer.